 Beyond anecdote, Bill James created a measure designed to be a proxy for Baseball IQ, a stat he called “Player Performance Index,” a combination of specific batting, running and defensive statistics meant to pull out “percentage players.”
 Gilliam ranks third all-time for that measure, behind only Joe Morgan and Max Bishop.

-Gilliam coached first base for the Dodgers for Walter Alston’s full tenure as manager, which ended with Alston’s retirement after the 1976 season.
+Gilliam coached first base for the Dodgers for Walter Alston’s remaining tenure as manager, which ended with Alston’s retirement after the 1976 season.
 It was Gilliam’s dream to manage in the major leagues.
 He got a taste of managing between the 1973 and 1974 seasons.
 He was skipper of the San Juan team in the Puerto Rico Winter League, where a blend of major leaguers and other talent from around the Caribbean played.
 In the major leagues, however, no African-American had managed yet.
 The most likely African-American candidates were celebrities such as Wills or superstars such as Willie Mays or Frank Robinson who newspaper stories touted as likely trail-blazers.
 But a trickle of stories did emerge about Gilliam’s dream, one he pursued as quietly as everything else he did in his public life.
 For example, a writer for the Chicago Tribune opened a June 6, 1973 story titled, “Gilliam waiting patiently for chance to manage” with the lead: “Jim Gilliam, the Dodgers' coach, would be managing somewhere in the majors today if he had one of two things: [a] an offer to manage or [b] white skin.”